syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 * 	Place the Localizable.Strings file in the respective language.lproj folders.

->**Note:** The corresponding .lproj folder loades only depends on the device configuration and locale.
+>**Note:** The corresponding .lproj folder loads only depends on the device configuration and locale.

 ### Localizing custom text in UWP renderer.